 You can skip the next two parts by using the provided docker image with TensorFlow 1.9 and object detection API pre-installed:

 docker pull c1emenza/tf-1.9-object-detection-api:v1

 If you don’t have TensorFlow installed on a host machine, install TensorFlow.
 You can use the official instruction.
-Or install TensorFlow from source using Bazel following the instructions here.
-Also, pay attention to the TF version, because TF is not backward compatible.
+Or install TensorFlow from the source using Bazel following the instructions here.
+Also, pay attention to the TF version because TF is not backward compatible.
 And if build model with 1.11 version, then the model may not work on 1.9 version.
 So better use 1.9 version for TF Lite optimization.